-Academic Teaching Team
+• Academic Teaching Team

 CASE requires that the Programme/Course Leader, or Deputy, holds a postgraduate ultrasound qualification or Diploma in Medical Ultrasound (DMU) and has at least two years appropriate clinical experience.
-The relevant expertise, for full programme/course delivery, should ideally be held across members of the academic teaching team; however, where specialist expertise is needed, relevant external/associate lecturers should be sourced from outside the institution.
+CASE also requires that the programme/course team must have an adequate level of expertise and staffing to cover the anticipated student numbers.